 Ashbrook Scholars realize that they are never an inconvenience to Faculty and Staff, but just the opposite.
 They see this in the sheer amount of time and number of programs dedicated to promote their development in excellence, and in the energy Faculty and Staff dedicate to the program.

 Ashbrook Scholars are given home phone numbers of all Faculty and Staff so that they know we are serious when we encourage them to contact us, any time and day of the week, about anything that may be troubling them—from roommate problems, to health issues, to difficulties with classes or professors.
-Ashbrook Scholars know that the Faculty and Staff are their greatest advocates.
+Ashbrook Scholars know that our Faculty and Staff are their greatest advocates.

 Q. WHAT IS EXPECTED OF ASHBROOK SCHOLARS?

-A. Ashbrook Scholars are required to either major or minor in Political Science, History, International Political Studies, or Integrated Social Studies Education.
+A. Ashbrook Scholars are required to either major or minor in Political Science, History, International Political Studies, Political Economy, or Integrated Social Studies Education.
 Over two-thirds of Ashbrook Scholars major in Political Science, and well over half have double-majors.

 Ashbrook Scholars know and understand their duties and responsibilities, and the expectations we have of them academically and personally: